cap-js/docs/node.js/outbox.md

 :::

 ::: warning
-The persistent outbox can only be used if it's enabled globally with `cds.requires.outbox = true`.
+The persistent outbox can only be used if it's enabled globally with `cds.requires.outbox = true` because it requires a dedicated database table.
 :::